Digitex Futures (DGTX) Price Tops $0.0295

-Digitex Futures (DGTX) traded flat against the U.S. dollar during the one day period ending at 20:00 PM ET on June 10th.
-Digitex Futures has a market capitalization of $27.46 million and approximately $2.53 million worth of Digitex Futures was traded on exchanges in the last day.
-In the last seven days, Digitex Futures has traded flat against the U.S. dollar.
-One Digitex Futures coin can currently be bought for $0.0295 or 0.00000156 BTC on major cryptocurrency exchanges including OOOBTC, Mercatox and Exrates.
+Digitex Futures (DGTX) traded flat against the U.S. dollar during the 24 hour period ending at 19:00 PM Eastern on June 14th.
+Digitex Futures has a total market capitalization of $27.46 million and $2.53 million worth of Digitex Futures was traded on exchanges in the last 24 hours.
+One Digitex Futures coin can currently be bought for approximately $0.0295 or 0.00000156 BTC on major cryptocurrency exchanges including OOOBTC, Exrates and Mercatox.
+Over the last week, Digitex Futures has traded flat against the U.S. dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.